google/dfdewey/README.md

 Note: To stop the containers (and purge the stored data) run `sudo docker-compose down` from the `dfdewey/docker` directory.

-All other requirements can be installed using pip:
+All other requirements are installed with:
-`pip install -r requirements.txt`
+`python setup.py install`

+Note: It's recommended to install dfDewey within a virtual environment.